Rational pencils of cubics and configurations of six or seven points in $\mathbb{R}P^2$

 \subsection{End of the proof of Theorem~2}

-The space of seven unordered points $(\mathbb{R}P^2)^7/\mathcal{S}_7$ endowed with the stratification given by the alignment only has $11$ cameras and $27$ line-walls, the combinatorial type of a configuration determines its rigid isotopy type, see \cite{sf1}, \cite{sf2}.
-In these papers, S.~ Finashin considered actually configurations of lines dual to the configurations of points.
-For each generic configuration, consider the set of triangles, the adjacent walls are represented by the orbits of the symmetric group acting on these triangles.
-In our notation, the eleven cameras correspond to the eleven quadruples.
-Let us explain hereafter how we describe the walls.
-To this purpose, consider first the possible positions of a line $L$ with respect to four points $1$, $2$, $3$, $4$, and add afterwards three last points $5, 6, 7$ on $L$.
+The space $(\mathbb{R}P^2)^7/\mathcal{S}_7$ endowed with the stratification given by the alignment only has $11$ cameras and $27$ walls, see \cite{sf1}, \cite{sf2} (where Finashin considered actually dual arrangements of lines).
+In our setting, the cameras correspond to the $11$ unordered configurations, described by the quadruples.
+Let us explain hereafter how to find and encode the walls.
+Consider the possible positions of a line $L$ with respect to four points $1$, $2$, $3$, $4$.
 Choose three points among $1, \dots 4$, they give rise to four triangles in the plane, we call principal triangle the one containing the fourth point.
 Add a line $L$ passing through none of the four points, $L$ cuts either three or four principal triangles, see upper and lower part of Figure~\ref{linewalls}.
-The four points give rise to six lines, let us consider the six intersection points of these lines with $L$.
+The corresponding symmetry groups are $\mathcal{S}_3 = \langle (12), (123) \rangle$ and $\mathbb{Z}/2 = \{ $id$, (23) \}$.
+The four points give rise to six lines, let us look at the six intersection points of these lines with $L$.
 The cyclic ordering of these intersections on $L$ allows to recover the mutual position of $L$ with $1, 2, 3, 4$.
-Let us encode this information using a circle with six marked points, two points have the same color if they play symmetric roles.
-In the first case, where $L$ does not cut the principal triangle $123$, we need two colors (red and blue).
-In the second case, we need four colors (pale blue, dark blue, red and green).
-Let us consider the space of seven unordered points stratified by the alignment only.
-To get the walls, distribute three unmarked points (colored black) in all possible ways on the two circles from Figure~\ref{linewalls}, that stay for first marked.
+This information will be encoded using a circle with six marked points, two points have the same color if they are in the same orbit for the action of the group.
+We need two colors (red and blue) in the first case, and four colors (pale blue, dark blue, red and green) in the second case.
+To get the walls in $(\mathbb{R}P^2)^7/\mathcal{S}_7$, distribute three unmarked points (colored black) in all possible ways on the two circles from Figure~\ref{linewalls}, that stay for first marked.